nominal-io/nominal-streaming/README.md

 1. Writes should fall back to disk if there are network failures.
 1. Backpressure should be applied to incoming requests when network throughput is saturated.

+This library streams data to Nominal Core, to a file, or to Nominal Core with a file as backup (recommended to protect against network failures).
-The library provides configuration points to manage the tradeoff between these concerns.
+It also provides configuration to manage the tradeoff between above listed concerns.

 > [!WARNING]
 > This library is still under active development and may make breaking changes.